Own property in

 3. Potential for long-term savings

-With the combination of lower interest rates and potential government incentives, securing a mortgage in Portugal as a foreigner could lead to substantial long-term savings.
+With lower interest rates and potential government incentives, securing a mortgage in Portugal as a foreigner could lead to substantial long-term savings.
 By paying less in interest and potentially benefiting from financial perks, you can allocate your resources toward other priorities, whether it’s enhancing your property, exploring the country, or simply securing your financial future.

 4. Investment opportunity